-As you have heard Microsoft will stop supporting Windows 7 in January 2020.
+As you have heard Microsoft stopped supporting Windows 7 back in January 2020.
 That said it is time to m0ve to Windows 10 you have no choice.
 If you have an older computer that needs replaced, you will kill two birds with one stone as any new computer will come with Windows 10.

 Data vs Programs

 First, understand that you have data and you have your programs.
 All of your data (documents, spreadsheets, email, pictures etc) can be copied to a new system.
 However, the programs which are used to open the data (Microsoft Word, Excel, Outlook, trading programs etc.) cannot be copied!
 They must be reinstalled on the new system from the original media.

 Reinstalling your programs takes no time at all really, but do it over a weekend so you are ready to go on Monday morning with your new system.
 Once your programs are installed on the new computer and your data is copied over you are ready to go.